 The Tik Tok app is a music video social media platform.
-Due to the merger of Tik Tok App and Musical.ly App, we’ve updated this Tik Tok parent app guide to continue to help parents keep students safe on this app based in China.
+Tik Tok App and Musical.ly App merged in 2018 and we have updated this Tik Tok parent app guide to continue to help parents keep students safe on this app.

 The Musical.ly app has shut down (Aug 2018)